sntakirutimana72/bluech/README.md

 # bluech

-An chatting app degined to handle mutli users, threaded, and other complex forms of converstions.
+An chatting app designed to handle multi users, threaded, and other complex forms of converstions.
 It supports media attachements, video & audio calls, text messages, and continuous notifications through its built-in push notification features.

 ## Technologies